sdnfv/openNetVM/examples/ndpi_stats/README.md

 --
   - `-w <file_name>`: result file name to write to.
   - `-d <nf_id>`: OPTIONAL destination NF to send packets to

+Config File Support
+--
+This NF supports the NF auto-launching from a config file.
+Config files allow for the setting of DPDK and ONVM arguments, but NF-specific arguments must still be manually passed in accordance with the execution instructions.

+See `example_config.json` for all possible options that can be set.